MUSEUMS FOR THE PRICE OF NONE

 Antonio.
 Blue Star serves as an incubator for contemporary art in the city,

-representational art.
+classic representational art.
 The Coppini features ongoing classes and member exhibitions.

-San Antonio Art League & Museum is the oldest art institution in San Antonio and houses a
+San Antonio Art League & Museum is the oldest art institution in San Antonio and houses a permanent

-chronicled in William E. Reaves, Jr.’s Texas Art and
+in William E. Reaves, Jr.’s Texas Art and

 a Wildcatter’s Dream.
 The Art League mounts an annual schedule of

 exhibitions from its holdings as well as exhibitions of contemporary San

 Southwest School of Art is an